rmemory/li_ion_charge/README.md

 The intent of this board is to provide a simple controller to connect a USB port to a discrete single cell recharagable Lithum Ion battery.
 The USB port will be used to provide power input only (~4.5v), and consequently the USB data port will not be used.
 This board will also be capable of providing power to a CPU board (3.3V).

 The charge controller chip selected for this board is the Microchip MCP73834.
+The 834 has been selected due to the optional timer functionality over the 833.
+The timer provides some protection to no unmonitored, unattended charging over a long period of time.

 http://ww1.microchip.com/downloads/en/DeviceDoc/22005a.pdf